GaiaGrosso/Learning_NP/Learning_Multivariate_NP/notebooks/Readme.md

-# Notebook to analyse the trianing output
+# Notebooks to analyse the trianing output
+The notebook Model_validation.ipynb contains all is needed to make the plots in the paper.